1D Spontaneous Symmetry Breaking in thermal equilibrium via Non-Hermitian Construction

 Non-Hermitian constructions are generalizable beyond our model examples to scenarios consisting of fermion or boson fields instead of $X$.
 The coupling similar to non-Hermitian $\hat{H}(X)$ will help introduce nontrivial, non-local quasiparticle energetics and thus establish exotic effective theory beyond free quasiparticles.
 Also, we obtain interacting, purely fermionic models by integrating out the $X_i=\pm 1$ degrees of freedom, which category we will discuss further in a separate future work.
 Interestingly, we have also demonstrated lively examples of a novel type of boundary conditions with a specific winding number $w$, where the $w=0$ case is simply OBCs \footnote{Such boundary conditions are dual to the flux phases $e^{i\phi}$ across PBCs. }.
 Such constructions and boundary conditions offer a unique and non-perturbative variational dimension, which may significantly impact the universal physics of condensed matter systems \cite{supp}.

-\emph{Acknowledgment:} We acknowledge insightful discussions with Yongxu Fu and generous support from the National Natural Science Foundation of China (Grants No.92270102 \& No.12174008) and the National Key R\&D Program of China (Grant No.2022YFA1403700).
+\emph{Acknowledgment:} We acknowledge insightful discussions with Yongxu Fu and Shi-Xin Hu, and generous support from the National Natural Science Foundation of China (Grants No.92270102 \& No.12174008) and the National Key R\&D Program of China (Grant No.2022YFA1403700).